bufbuild-ru/docs/docs/bsr/admin/on-prem/installation/index.md

 ## 4\.
 Configure the BSR’s Helm values

-The BSR is configured using Helm values through the `bsr` Helm Chart.Create a file named `bsr.yaml` to store the Helm values, which is required by the `helm install` step below.
+The BSR is configured using Helm values through the `bsr` Helm Chart.

+Create a file named `bsr.yaml` to store the Helm values, which is required by the `helm install` step below.

 ::: tip Note
 This file can be in any location, but we recommend creating it in the same directory where the helm commands are run.